8 Steps to Lead Your Team to Excellence

 If you have “Walking Dead” team meetings, your meetings are too focused on the drudgeries and not your aspirations.

-2. Create your culture
+2. Create Your Culture

-The definition of culture is the shared expectations, attitudes and belief systems that serve as the guiding foundation for an organization’s success.
+The definition of culture is the shared expectations, attitudes, and belief systems that serve as the guiding foundation for an organization’s success.

 The mark of an excellent culture is the amount of “we, us and our” that is heard, rather than, “I, me and you.”

-3. Communicate in a way that influences and inspires
+3. Communicate in a Way That Influences and Inspires

-Unfortunately, many clinicians sound more like a “Peanuts” teacher – “wah, wah wah” – when they communicate to their team.
+Unfortunately, many clinicians sound more like a “Peanuts” teacher — “wah, wah wah” — when they communicate with their team.
 A common misconception about communication is that it is always effective.
 Have you ever talked about something during a team meeting and then had your team act and ask questions as if you had never communicated with them in the first place?

-To improve communication with your team, you must be honest, authentic and specific with a healthy dose of active listening.
+To improve communication with your team, you must be honest, authentic, and specific with a healthy dose of active listening.

-4. Focus on one goal at a time
+4. Focus on One Goal at a Time

 What’s one thing we can focus on as a team that reduces stress, increases efficiency or morale?
 Once you have chosen a focused path, stay focused.